 The Enrichment Topics in Numbers is designed to assist student teachers to be confident in their ability to teach basic mathematic skills across all levels in the Primary School.
 This course covers spatial ideas and measurement activities such as describing our surroundings, planning our time, manipulating objects, and carrying out many simple tasks which play a vital role in many of our day-to-day activities.
 These activities require an understanding of space and measurement concepts.
 Because of the relevance and usefulness of these concepts, space and measurement strand is geared towards abetting future teachers to expand their knowledge on these ideas so that they can be able to solve a range of number problems, articulate their mathematical thinking and be confident and competent to teach number concepts to Primary School children.
-Prerequisite: None successful Bible teaching in Secondary Schools and the development and sharing of the Adventist faith.
+Prerequisite: None commitment to Christ through Christian teaching methods.
+It provides teachers with the necessary skills and attitudes for successful Bible teaching in Secondary Schools and the development and sharing of the Adventist faith.
 Prerequisite: EDUC2200 Understanding Student Differences (Practicum 2)